github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 A QL program can be *stratified* to a sequence of *layers*.
 A layer is a set of predicates and types.

-A valid stratification must include each predicate and type in the QL program.
+A valid stratification must include each predicate and type in the QL program that is *fully instantiated*.
 It must not include any other predicates or types.

 A valid stratification must not include the same predicate in multiple layers.